Darkfire0576/Darkus/index.md

 # a_Enabled is equal to "getgenv().Assist" which is a universal variable-
 # -that holds "true or false".
 Enables/disables the aim-assist.

+(The following are what I like to call sub-setting booleans- -you'll understand how they're different as you view them.)

+4. `Auto_Soft = getgenv().AutoSoft = Auto_Soften = true/false?`

+# Auto_Soft is a distance scaled automator that automates what sensitivity
+-to use based on how many studs away you are from the target.

+5. `ignore_Idle = getgenv().ignore_Idle = ignore_Idle = true/false?`

+# ignore_Idle in short terms, means to ignore people standing still.
+A more detailed-
+-explanation would be that it loops through the players and checks if the- -magnitude of their "MoveDirection" value in their "Humanoid" is 0.

 ```